 First, the "Spiral Part" G-code must first be downloaded to the computer being used to run the Pocket NC.
-Then, to upload the "Spiral Part" G-code to the Pocket NC, simply click on the "Upload New File" button in the UI.
+Then, to upload the "Spiral Part" G-code to the Pocket NC, simply navigate to the "PRODUCTION" tab and scroll down to the "G-CODE" section.
+Click on the upload file icon at the top of that section.

 From there, the "Spiral Part" G-code may be selected from its saved location on the computer.
 The UI will show the progress of the upload as well as produce a notification when the upload is finished.
-The code will also be visible towards the bottom of the screen where each line can be individually examined.